andrew/ultimate-awesome/README.md

 - [awesome-forensics](https://github.com/eric-erki/awesome-forensics) - A curated list of awesome forensic analysis tools and resources.
 - [awesome-push](https://github.com/ethereum-push-notification-service/awesome-push) - Awesome-push: A curated collection of resources and tools for developers to explore and utilize the power of Push Protocol, including tutorials, workshops, articles, and more.
 - [awsome-entity-resolution](https://github.com/Evnsn/awsome-entity-resolution) - A collection of awesome resources regarding Record Linkage.
-- [collection](https://github.com/exajobs/collection) - Welcome to the definitive collection of collections (of collections) curated on GitHub and elsewhere .
 - [awesome-macOS](https://github.com/fgrmt/awesome-macOS) - My personal list of macOS apps and tools.
 - [awesome-front-end](https://github.com/FivestarsMobi/awesome-front-end) - A curated list of amazingly awesome frontend libraries, resources and shiny things.
 - [awesome-hackathon](https://github.com/florianherrengt/awesome-hackathon) - A collection of awesome resources to build an MVP.